alexeymorgunov/unixshellcourse/README.md

 [Answers](Answers1.md) to exercises.
 Please only check them once you have given the exercises a proper try.

 ---
-## Introduction to Unix shell 2
+## Introduction to Unix shell - Part 2

-* 2016/17 Part III Systems Biology SEB module
-* 8 Feb 2017, 10:00-13:00
-* Bioinformatics Training Room, Craik-Marshall Building, Downing Site
-* Alexey Morgunov

 This short course is based on some reference style notes and exercises.
 Start by looking at the notes and trying to solve some exercises in parallel.